Everest Public High School: New Format

-Towards the end of the 2012-2013 school year the faculty of Everest PHS, and its sister schools, informed parents and students that the next school year there would be some small changes.
+Towards the end of the 2012–13 school year the faculty of Everest PHS, and its sister schools, informed parents and students that the next school year there would be some small changes.
 Throughout previous years, there were rumors that the schools would provide Chromebooks to students to use.
-Previously the school had portable computers for the students to use.
-In the beginning of the 2013-2014 school year, students were given Chromebooks and were told of the changes.
+Previously, the school had portable computers for the students to use.
+At the beginning of the 2013–14 school year, students were given Chromebooks and were told of the changes.
 The new changes included Self-Directed Learning, Friday PLT, the replacement of IL with PLT, replacement of tests with Content Assessments, and a new tardy policy.

 The new system included several online tools such as the PLP Tool, ShowEvidence, Activate Instruction, Khan Academy, and Illuminate.
 The PLP Tool showed students where they stand in the year, their scores for projects, and what Content Assessments they have passed and need to pass.
 Students can use the tool to set goals and reflect on them later.
-ShowEvidence is used for projects as a means of instruction and a place to turn them in.
-Activate Instruction, which was introduced by Diane Tavenner on March 13, 2013 on the 20th Annual California Charter Schools Conference, is used as a means to host playlists where students can take content assessments, diagnostics, and study.
+ShowEvidence was used for projects as a means of instruction and a place to turn them in.
+Activate Instruction, which was introduced by Diane Tavenner on March 13, 2013, on the 20th Annual California Charter Schools Conference, is used as a means to host playlists where students can take content assessments, diagnostics, and study.
 Khan Academy is a third party website that the school uses.
 Khan Academy has a variety of videos lessons and exercises available to the public for free.
 Illuminate, the replacement of PowerSchool, is where students would check their grades.
 Since the new format changes, the school no longer has semesters and grades are given as "Projected Grades" on the PLP Tool.
 Illuminate is instead used to show how students did on Content Assessments and diagnostics.
 Many students, parents, and faculty have commented that one or more of the online resources do not work well or at all.
 Some concerns were over how the Content Assessments did not match the content covered in the Playlists.
 Before the new system was introduced, parents and students were not told of the major changes.
 Before the beginning of the 2013-2014 school year, Activate Instruction mentioned in their press release kit they had knowledge of the major changes before students and parents were even notified.
 Activate Instruction used this information to promote themselves.